K. Z. Sofoklou

 Seven random people from Koilani were asked about the first song that they remembered from their childhood.
 The answers were handwriting on paper and used to perform an action at the end of the process.

-The performance took place in one of the classrooms of the old school, nowadays used as storage with community purposes space.
+The performance took place in one of the classrooms of the old school, nowadays used as storage for community purposes.
 Over seven hours, I would burn the answeres, scatter the ashes and hide the left pieces of paper into the cracks of the room.

 Popular songs, tales, myths and legends transmitted orally represent a primary source of cultural heritage.
 Overproduction capitalism exerts a territorialization of this heritage, displacing and replacing the proper signs of each identity, carrying out an unprecedented standardization of the world.